Logic Gates

 Transistors make logic gates make flip-flops to represent bytes.
 They take binary inputs and according to their behavior, give out specific binary outputs.

-Logic gates carry digital information based on so any logic circuit can be formed using combinations of just the following two gates and the appropriate connecting wires.
+Logic gates carry digital information based on Booleans so any logic circuit can be formed using combinations of just the following two gates and the appropriate connecting wires.